ServerlessOpsIO/serverlessops-workshops/01-up-and-running/02-build-new-service/README.md

 <summary><strong>Answer</strong></summary>
 <p>

-Our services that use Python, _wild-rydes-ride-requests_, _wild-rydes-ride-fleet_, and _wild-rydes-ride-record_, utilize the [_serverless-python-requirements_](https://www.npmjs.com/package/serverless-python-requirements) plugin.
+Our services that use Python, _wild-rydes_, _wild-rydes-ride-fleet_, and _wild-rydes-ride-record_, utilize the [_serverless-python-requirements_](https://www.npmjs.com/package/serverless-python-requirements) plugin.
 Before deploying, this cause Serverless Framework to fetch the dependencies listed in the _requirements.txt_ file of the service and they are then included in the artifact deployed to AWS Lambda.
 </p>
 </details>